zalando/postgres-operator/docs/user.md

 kubectl create -f manifests/minimal-postgres-manifest.yaml
 ```

-Note, that the minimum volume size to properly run the `postgresql` resource is
+Note, that the minimum volume size to run the `postgresql` resource on Elastic
-`1Gi`.
-If a lower value is set in the manifest the operator will cancel ADD or
-UPDATE events on this resource with an error.
+Block Storage (EBS) is `1Gi`.

 ## Watch pods being created